pivotal/docs-tap/getting-started/consume-services.md

         kubectl apply -f rabbitmqcluster-app-operator-reader.yaml
         ```

-1. Make the new API seen as claimable to Application Operators.
+1. Make the new API seen as claimable to application operators.

     1. In a file named `rabbitmqcluster-clusterinstanceclass.yaml`, create a `ClusterInstanceClass`
     that refers to the new service, and set any additional metadata.
 For example: